onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

-Please execute this transaction for both user accounts:
+Please execute this transaction twice so that both users are able to vote:

 ```console
 flow transactions send transactions/tx_04_CreateNewBallot.cdc --signer acct2